jerry81/natural-language/german/songs/meine_sache.md

 - verlassen - left
   - we saw lass earlier

-- Oder verließen die mich?
+- Oder verließen sie mich?
 - or have they left me

 - Ich sollte ehrlich bleiben